 Have students fill out brackets for vocabulary words and let them decide the "ultimate vocabulary word" in the categories of nouns, verbs, and adjectives.
 With Bracket Battles, my March Madness inspired vocabulary game, students will learn vocabulary autonomously as they each control their own bracket.
 Plus, they will review parts of speech and practice using words in the correct context!

-Use the printable Bracket Template to provide students three blank bracket sheets.
-They will use one for nouns, one for verbs, and one for adjectives.
+Use the printable bracket template to provide students three blank bracket sheets.
+They will use one bracket template for nouns, one bracket template for verbs, and one bracket template for adjectives.
 Have them fill in the far left eight spaces with vocabulary words that are that specific part of speech.

 In the first column, have students write one sentence using both of the words in each initial face off.

-For example: If the first bracket has “admonish” against “commandeer,” students should write a sentence using both words, which somehow highlights why one of the words is “greater” than the other.
+For example, if the first bracket has the word “admonish” competing against the word “commandeer” students should write a sentence using both words, which somehow highlights why one of the words is "greater” than the other.

 Hopefully this will be another fun vocabulary lesson plan at your disposal each time March Madness comes around.
 Download the Bracket Battles Vocabulary Game now.